quicwg/base-drafts/draft-ietf-quic-transport.md

   An endpoint that receives a value less than 2 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
   If this transport parameter is absent, a default of 2 is assumed.
-If an endpoint uses a zero-length connection ID, the active_connection_id_limit value received from its peer is ignored and not used, as NEW_CONNECTION_ID frames cannot be sent by an endpoint that opts for a zero-length connection ID.
+If an endpoint issues a zero-length connection ID, it will never send a NEW_CONNECTION_ID frame and therefore ignores the active_connection_id_limit value received from its peer.

 If present, transport parameters that set initial flow control limits (initial_max_stream_data_bidi_local, initial_max_stream_data_bidi_remote, and